West Los Angeles Karate

 We offer Martial Art classes for self defense, competitions and personal growth.
 Beginners and advanced levels welcome.
-Classes emphasize core body movement, hip rotation, rapid limb expansion and sharp physical focus.
+Classes emphasize core body movement for effective execution of techniques and sharp physical focus.

 “The ultimate aim of karate lies not in victory nor defeat, but in the perfection of the character of its participants ”